... A CRITICAL REVIEW OF THE PURSUIT OF PROGRESS IN LIBERIA

 Every country on this globe has experienced crisis and poverty.
 Those that are considered successful have come to grips with the realities presented within these two paradigms and have been able to implement solutions to overcome them.
 The fundamental drivers behind sustained solutions to crisis and poverty have historically been a cohesive, reconciled and disciplined society that is prepared to deal with its disparities in an environment of inclusiveness and justice.
 The Liberia paradigm lacks the essentials of inclusiveness and justice which may be an indicator of its national denial.
 Throughout its history, Liberia has encountered very difficult issues; and, unfortunately, Liberians have chosen “flight” (as reflected in denial) as opposed to “fight” (as reflected in confronting tough issues directly).
 As a result, Liberia has an axiomatic closet full of skeletons that have accumulated over generations of denial, that are now, like chickens, “coming home to roost.”

 Until Liberians come to grips with these stubborn facts, the faulty foundational pillars of our national desires, dreams and visions, will be unable to support any serious initiative for sustainable growth, development and prosperity.

-There have been historical attempts to establish peace-building and reconciliation platforms in Liberia.
+There have been historical attempts to establish peacebuilding and reconciliation platforms in Liberia.
 From Tubman’s Unification Program to the Post-Civil War Truth and Reconciliation Commission, attempts have been made to address inequities, injustices and other social and cultural stumbling blocks to progress.
-However, these have met only limited success because they examined symptoms rather than the deeply rooted causes of the Liberian crises.
+However, these have met only limited success because they examined symptoms rather than the deeply rooted causes of the Liberian crisis.